rockyprabowo/dicoding-openmusic-api-backend/README.md

 npm run dev
 ```

-Development server will be available to your machine via port set on PORT environment variables.
+Development server will be available on your machine via the port you've set on PORT environment variables.